Skip to content ↓

 Teacher of History: Humera Dehzad

-Humera graduated with a BA (Hons) in History, from Queen Mary University of London, where she focused her dissertation on the impacts of post-war propaganda on the increased rates of marriage.
+Humera graduated with a BA (Hons) in History, from Queen Mary University of London, where she focused her dissertation on the impact of post-war propaganda on the increased rates of marriage.
 She then graduated from Hillingdon SCITT and UCL, getting her PGCE in History.

 After working at an inner-city London federated school for two years, Humera joined Pinner High school in September 2021.